 Korean Beginner 2

-• Using numbers and noun counters
+• Count large numbers using noun counters

 Course outline